-The Credit Facilities' AFFO payout ratio covenant was adjusted during 2020 to permit the REIT to exceed 100% to manage any potential further risk associated with the impact of COVID-19.
 The AFFO payout ratio debt covenant is based on the rolling average of the last four fiscal quarters.
-For the four quarters ended June 30, 2021, the AFFO payout ratio was approximately 93.1%.
+For the four quarters ended September 30, 2021, the AFFO payout ratio was approximately 91.9%.

 In order to maintain or adjust its capital structure, the REIT may increase or decrease the amount of distributions paid to Unitholders, issue new REIT Units and debt, or repay debt.
 Factors affecting such decisions include: